 AKI Partner Organization-Uganda Society for the Protection and Care of Animals (USPCA)

-During the COVID-19 crisis, Uganda Society for the Protection & Care of Animals' shelter, The Haven, remains open, and with safety measures in place, the public is welcome to visit, meet the animals, and adopt.
-The Haven will remain open as long as possible-until they are told to shut down.
-USPCA's community programs (spay/neuter and education) and in-school Humane Ed are on hold.
-The USPCA team is still rescuing cats and dogs and responding to cruelty calls.
-They are very concerned that with expats leaving (some employers are requiring that their employees leave the country), the USPCA will see a surge of relinquished and abandoned pets, when the USPCA Haven is already at their limit.
+During the COVID-19 crisis, Uganda Society for the Protection & Care of Animals' shelter, The Haven, remains open, but services are extremely limited.
+Haven working hours have been reduced to 9am to 3pm to allow staff to safely walk to work and back home.
+The government has required that "shopping malls, arcades, hardware shops...all non food shops (dukas, stowaz) shall be closed.
+Only food "shops" , veterinary "shops", pharmacies, should remain open."
+USPCA's community programs (s/n and education) and in-school Humane Ed are on hold.
+The USPCA is very concerned that with expats leaving (some employers are requiring that their employees leave the country), they will see a surge of relinquished and abandoned pets, when the USPCA Haven is already at their limit.
 This crisis has made it even more critical for the USPCA to be prepared for the future (now, the near future!) by having a larger shelter, owned-not rented-where the USPCA can guarantee every pet in need the care they deserve.

-AKI's Partnership with Uganda Society for the Protection and Care of Animals
+AKI's Partnership with Uganda Society for the Protection & Care of Animals

 "Without all your [AKI] support and donors, I am not sure if the USPCA would still exist today!"
 (A USPCA Executive Committee member)